MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-10-Merchant-Mariner-Credential/subpart-B-General-Requirements-All-Merchant-Mariner-Credentials/section-10.231.md

 (4) The appropriate fee as contained in § 10.219 of this part.

-(5) Any uncanceled MMD, MMC, license, STCW endorsement, or COR held by the applicant.
-If one or more of these credentials are still valid at the time of application, a photocopy—front, back, and all attachments—will satisfy this requirement.
+(5) Any expired or uncanceled MMD, MMC, license, STCW endorsement, or COR held by the applicant.
+If one or more of these credentials are still valid at the time of application, a copy—front, back, and all attachments—will satisfy this requirement.

 (6) Applicants for the following endorsements must produce evidence of having passed a chemical test for dangerous drugs or of qualifying for an exemption from testing in § 16.220 of this subchapter: